Koryo-mar: Pedagogy

+The community had schools in the Far East, but this was disrupted permanently by their deportation to Central Asia.

 Koryo-mar is not taught as a subject or used as the medium of instruction in any schools.
-Furthermore, due to the encouragement of younger generations to learn Russian the decline of Koryo-mar usage in families has also accelerated, with most Koryo-saram (with the exception of the elderly) using Koryo-mar words only when talking about food (especially Koryo-saram cuisine) or possibly certain household items.
-The Korean language as taught in universities of the post-Soviet states is Standard Korean, with instructors being native to or trained.
+Furthermore, due to the encouragement of younger generations to learn Russian, the decline of Koryo-mar usage in families has also accelerated, with the majority of younger Koryo-saram using Koryo-mar words only when talking about food, especially Koryo-saram cuisine, or possibly certain household items.
+The Korean language as taught in universities of the post-Soviet states is Standard Korean, with instructors being native or trained.
 In one instance, a South Korean professor tried to teach Koryo-mar at Almaty State University, but he did not achieve much success.

 However, despite the stark decline in the use of Koryo-mar, certain words, especially regarding food and household items, as well as familial titles to a certain extent have continued to be passed down to varying degrees to younger generations of Koryo-saram through exposure by older generations.